JPReding/FantasyFootball/_posts/2019-09-05-week-1-preview.md

 Acticipation has been building, everyone is perfect on the season.

 Who will jump out this week with the high score?
-How will the new league members fair?
+How will the new league members fare?

 Football is back!
 Let's go!!